Committed here and abroad

-Lou Calen is first and foremost a human project, based on sharing and goodwill.
-Deeply tied to the village where it was created, the project is dedicated to revive and share the history and Provencal culture of Cotignac.
+Lou Calen is first and foremost a project based on sharing and goodwill.
+With its roots firmly set in the village where the original hotel was created, the project is determined to revive and share the history and Provençal culture of Cotignac.

-Its goal is to contribute to the economic and cultural development of the village to the benefit of the Cotignac community as a whole.
+Its goal is to contribute to the economic and cultural development of the village to benefit the Cotignac community as a whole.

 In 2015, the NGO « Cotignac Côté Culture » opened the « La Falaise Art Centre » in Cotignac.
-Ideally situated in the heart of the village and connected to the hotel, it presents exhibitions which are open to all artistic disciplines including painting, sculpture, photography and new forms of expression.
-Visitors of all ages are welcome to discover the works of recognized or emerging artists often inaccessible in remote villages.
+Situated in the heart of the village and connected to the hotel, it presents exhibitions which are open to all artistic disciplines including painting, sculpture, photography and more modern forms of expression.
+Visitors of all ages are welcome to discover the works of recognized or emerging artists, which is not often accessible in remote villages.

-In addition to the art exhibitions, the Art Centre also hosts concerts and conferences, and supports other cultural events outside its walls.
+In addition to the art exhibitions, the Art Centre also hosts concerts and conferences, and supports other local cultural events both within and beyond its walls.

 Lou Calen supports heritage preservation projects such as the restoration of two historic monuments in Cotignac : the Saint Martin Chapel (built in 1174) and the two Saracen Watchtowers (from the 12th century).

-Baraka firmly believes that the long-term route out of poverty is through education, and approximately 80% of its funds are focused on improving educational infrastructure and resources for rural communities and children.
+Baraka firmly believes that the long-term route out of poverty is through education.
+Approximately 80% of its raised funds are focused on improving educational infrastructure and resources for rural communities and their children.

 The charity also has healthcare, water and sanitation initiatives.